andreihava-okta/sample-java-scim-server/README.md

-Okta plans to add functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that requests resources which were updated since the last update.
+Okta plans to add functionality to fetch incremental updates from SCIM APIs by querying for resources using a filter expression that transactions resources which were updated since the last update.

 This will likely be done using the `gt` filter operator.
 For
 example: